yrm2017/yrm2017.github.io/about.md

 **The ETSF Young researchers' Meeting (YRM)** is a series of conferences held annually under the auspices of the European Theoretical Spectroscopy Facility (ETSF).
-It brings together young researchers (PhD students and postdocs) working in the field of ab-initio electronic structure of real materials and gives them an opportunity to present their work to an international audience.
+It brings together young researchers (postdocs, PhD students and Master students) working in the field of theoretical spectrosopy to discuss problems and recent advances in method development, algorithms and implementations as well as applications to real materials.
-All young researchers are invited to apply through this web-page and submit an abstract for a poster or an oral contribution.
+Young researchers are invited to apply through this web-page and submit an abstract for a poster or an oral contribution.

 The talks are divided into thematic sessions.
 In order to make them accessible